jawher/jawher.me/content/2015-01-13-parsing-command-line-arguments-shameless-plug-mowcli.md

 Here's a rundown of the parsing process when the program is called with the arguments `["a", "b"]`:

 1. The first argument `a` is matched as a `SRC` argument
-2. Next, there are 2 possible routes to take for the value `b`: it can either be treated as `SRC` (because it is repeatable) or `DST`.
+2. Next, there are 2 possible routes to take for the value `b`: it can either be treated as `SRC` (because it is repeatable) or `DST`
 3. Say the first route is taken, and so `b` is consumed as part of the `SRC` argument
 4. All values were consumed but there's still the `DST` argument which didn't match anything.
 The previous step will be undone and `b` will be restored
 5. mow.cli will then try the second route by consuming `b` as the `DST` argument
-6.

 And that's how mow.cli manages to handle the tricky cases you throw at it.